Learn about barriers to market entry and local requirements, i.e., things to be aware of when entering the market for this country.

 Protection of Intellectual Property Rights (IPR)

 Insufficient IPR protection remains to be a challenge for foreign businesses in Uzbekistan.
-Uzbekistan took important steps in 2018 to address longstanding issues pertaining to IP protection and enforcement.
+The government took important steps in 2018 to address longstanding issues pertaining to IP protection and enforcement.
 In particular, Uzbekistan’s accession to the Geneva Phonograms Convention and two WIPO Internet Treaties represents progress towards adequate copyright protection for foreign sound recordings.
 The country’s leadership has acknowledged that the practice of copying well-known international brands by local entrepreneurs discourages foreign investment.
 The government has also indicated its awareness of the importance of paying author royalties when copyrighted video materials are broadcast or streamed online in paid subscription services.
 On January 13, 2022, Uzbekistan joined the Marrakesh Treaty to Facilitate Access to Published Works for Persons Who Are Blind, Visually Impaired, or Otherwise Print Disabled.
 Currently, Uzbekistan is in the process of accession to other international treaties and agreements, including: the International Convention for the Protection of Performers, Producers of Phonograms and Broadcasting Organizations (Rome, October 26, 1961); Singapore Treaty on the Law of Trademarks (Singapore, March 27, 2006); and Geneva Act of the Hague Agreement Concerning the International Registration of Industrial Designs (Geneva, July 2, 1999).
 On April 26, 2022, President Mirziyoyev signed the decree “On additional measures for the further development of the field of intellectual property”, which approved the Strategy for the Development of the Field of Intellectual Property in the Republic of Uzbekistan for 2022 – 2026.
 Despite this progress, IPR enforcement in Uzbekistan remains weak.
-Uzbekistan remained on the Watch List in the most recent (2022) U.S. Trade Representative’s (USTR) Special 301 Report on Intellectual Property.
+Although Uzbekistan took steps in 2022 toward providing ex officio authority for border enforcement, it needs to take further steps to provide full ex officio authority.
+Uzbekistan remained on the Watch List in the most recent (2023) U.S. Trade Representative’s (USTR) Special 301 Report on Intellectual Property.

 Inefficient Banking Sector

-Three large state-owned and seven partially state-owned banks control over 80% of the sector’s total assets and capital.
+Twelve banks fully or partially owned by state account for over 76% of the sector’s total assets and capital, 60% of deposits and 81% of loans.
 Privately-owned commercial banks are relatively small niche players.
 State-owned banks are virtually the agents of the government in implementing government development strategy.
-The IMF concluded that although Uzbek banks have limited exposure to sanctioned Russian banks, lower trade and remittances may cause an increase in non-performing loans, and loan portfolios continue to show high concentration and foreign currency risks, with the largest exposures mainly to state-owned enterprises.
 All banks are closely monitored by the government, which imposes non-core functions on them, including tax withholding and financial oversight of their clients.
-Uzbekistan’s economy remains largely cash-based due to relatively low trust in the banking sector and the huge role of the informal sector in the economy.
+In its 2023 Banking Industry Country Risk Assessment (BICRA) Update for Uzbekistan, S&P Global Ratings lists the following weaknesses of the sector: distorted competition in the sector caused by the dominance of state banks, low quality of banking regulation and supervision, weak corporate governance and transparency standards, slow pace of privatization.
+Uzbekistan’s economy remains largely cash-based due to relatively low trust in the banking sector and the big role of the informal sector in the economy.
 In recent years, however, the government’s policies have demonstrated a notable transition from financial isolationism to greater transparency and integration into international financial markets.
 In 2020-2022, the government announced privatization efforts to attract more investments from the non-public sector.
+However, the Russian invasion of Ukraine discouraged investors from the region.

 Lack of Transparency

-Since its 1991 independence, Uzbekistan largely remained a closed country that preferred to rely on its own resources and on loans and investments from political allies.
+Following its 1991 independence, Uzbekistan for many years remained largely a closed country that preferred to rely on its own resources and on loans and investments from political allies.
 State owned enterprises (SOEs) have traditionally been the largest actors in the economy.
-Both of these factors contributed to the creation of a poorly functioning market economy without inherent transparency and clear-cut rules.
-After coming to power in 2016, President Mirziyoyev initiated large scale reforms to open up the country for foreign investments.
-These reforms are ongoing, but there have still been instances when government representatives or SOEs fail to adhere to the terms of agreements or signed contracts.
-The government introduced initiatives to bring transparency to the functioning of state bodies and SOEs:
+Both factors contributed to the creation of a poorly functioning market economy without inherent transparency and clear-cut rules.
+After coming to power in 2016, President Mirziyoyev initiated large-scale reforms to open the country to foreign investments.
+These reforms are ongoing, and there have been instances when government representatives or SOEs fail to adhere to the terms of agreements or signed contracts.
+The government has introduced initiatives to bring transparency to the functioning of state bodies and SOEs, including:

 State Involvement

-State-owned enterprises dominate Uzbekistan’s economy and limit fair competition in some key industries, including but not limited to energy, telecommunications, automotive, aviation, chemical, mining, etc. Government-owned banks, ministries, and agencies interfere in business operations and decrease their efficiency.
-Documents required for licensing, registration and other permits may be amended without notice, which creates an opportunity for rent-seeking.
+State-owned enterprises dominate Uzbekistan’s economy and limit fair competition in some key industries, including but not limited to energy, telecommunications, automotive, aviation, chemical, mining, etc. State-owned banks, ministries, and agencies interfere in business operations and decrease their efficiency.
 In March 2021, the government announced that, under its 2021-2025 strategy for managing and reforming state-owned enterprises, it intends to reduce the number of state-owned enterprises in Uzbekistan by 75% through an intensive privatization effort.

 Judicial System and Trade Legislation